coderefinery/mma/_episodes/07-cffi.md

 - Encourages dynamic library (good)
 - You can write and prototype tests without recompiling/relinking the library (good)
 - Allows you to use the wonderfully lightweight [pytest](http://pytest.org) (no more excuses for the Fortran crowd)

+---

+## Memory allocation for arrays that pass the API

+### Library side

+Advantage:

+- Caller does not need to know the array sizes *a priori*.

+Disadvantage:

+- Risk of a memory leak.

+### Client side (recommended)

+Advantages:

+- Let the caller decide how memory is allocated.
+- Reduced risk of a memory leak.

+Disadvantage:

+- You need to know array sizes.
+- Requires extra layer on the Python side.